davidbrum25/modinfinite/README.md

 <p align="center">
   <strong>A versatile, infinite digital canvas for your ideas.
 Create moodboards, brainstorm, organize thoughts, and now, craft the perfect AI prompts.</strong>
 </p>

 ---

+## ✨ What's New in Version 0.8.7

+This update focuses on adding more tools to the app and improving the overall user experience.

+* **📏 New "Measure" Tool:** A new tool to measure distances on the canvas in pixels, cm, or inches.
+* **👆 Enhanced Touch Controls:** Pinch to zoom and two-finger pan have been improved for a smoother experience on touch devices.
+* **❓ In-App Help:** A comprehensive help modal has been added, explaining all the features and hotkeys.
+* **📋 Copy to Clipboard:** You can now copy the entire board to the clipboard as a PNG image.
+* **🎨 Color Palettes:** A new panel with a curated selection of color palettes to quickly theme your projects.

+---